alexvoss/mkdocs-material-fork/docs/insiders/sponsorship-details/payment-and-billing.md

 experienced users eager to share their expertise on our [discussion board].
 Our discussion board facilitates the exchange of insights on workarounds, setups, and features and addresses queries from users at all levels of experience.
-As a community expert you become an integral part of our project by actively assisting users and addressing their inquiries.
+As a community expert, you become an integral part of our project by actively assisting users and addressing their inquiries.
 This allows our team to focus more on enhancing and developing new features – benefiting the entire community.